Schmelzberry/rodgers/README.md

 Code: rodgersCount("1 2 3 4");
 Expected Output: ["1", "2", "3", "4"]

-Test #3 "it should return a string up to the user's inputted number"
+Test #3 "it should return an array counting up to the user's inputted number"
 Code: rodgersCount("5");
 Expected Output: ["1", "2", "3", "4", "5"]